Active Laser Guarding Safety System

 - Conforms to laser safety standards EN/IEC 60825-1 and ANSI Z136.1

-Virtually any size of active laser enclosure can be accommodated from small enclosures to full, room-size laser shelters containing robot welding machines.
-The fully commissioned laser cabin will then act as an effective laser barrier and beam stopper to confine the laser beam within the laser protective cabin.
+Virtually any size of laser enclosure can be fitted with the Laser Jailer Active Guarding System – from small enclosures to full room-sized laser shelters containing robot welding machines.
+The fully commissioned laser cabin will then act as an effective laser barrier to confine the laser beam within the laser cabin.

 - Provides maximum protection